 The Tuba Thieves is both a feature-length film in progress that Alison O’Daniel has been shooting and an expanding project of mixed-media installations, sculptures, and performances through which O’Daniel invites audiences and collaborators “to navigate, de-construct and re-imagine sound.”
 The Los Angeles-based artist, who is hard of hearing, collaborates with hearing, Deaf and Hard of Hearing composers, musicians, performers, and athletes in her work across mediums.
 Curator Tanya Zimbardo joins O’Daniel to discuss her unfolding project The Tuba Thieves (2013–ongoing), including the process of reimagining through film the punk show for the closing party of the Deaf Club in San Francisco in 1979.

-Alison O’Daniel: The Tuba Thieves is on view daily in MFA’s Screening Room in conjunction with the exhibition What is an edition, anyway? which explores the traditions, conditions, and inventive expressions of the contemporary artist’s multiple.
+Alison O’Daniel: The Tuba Thieves is on view daily in McEvoy Arts’ Screening Room in conjunction with the exhibition What is an edition, anyway? which explores the traditions, conditions, and inventive expressions of the contemporary artist’s multiple.
 The program repeats approximately every half hour.

 This Artist Talk is offered with sign language interpretation.

 ABOUT THE ARTIST

-Alison O’Daniel (b.
-1979) is a visual artist and filmmaker based in Los Angeles working across sound, narrative, sculpture, installation and performance.
+Alison O’Daniel is a visual artist and filmmaker based in Los Angeles working across sound, narrative, sculpture, installation and performance.
 Her projects, screenings, and performances have been included in Made in L.A.
 2018, Hammer Museum; The Garage Museum of Contemporary Art, Moscow; Anthology Film Archives, New York, and Art Los Angeles Contemporary.
 Solo exhibitions include Shulamit Nazarian, Los Angeles; Art In General, New York; Samuel Freeman Gallery, Los Angeles; Centre d’Art Contemporain Passerelle, Brest, France, among others.
 She is a recent recipient of a 2019 Creative Capital Award.
 O’Daniel received her BFA from Cleveland Institute of Art and MFA from University of California, Irvine.
-She will join the faculty of the California College of the Arts this fall.
+She is an Assistant Professor in the Film Program at California College of the Arts.

 ABOUT THE CURATOR